Boosting Point Clouds Rendering via Radiance Mapping: Experiments

-\paragraph{Results} We show the overall quantitative results in Table \ref{tab:benchmark}.
-Our method outperform prior arts with notable margins on each dataset, in terms of PSNR, SSIM and LPIPS.
-Compared to NeRF, our method achieves even better results on ScanNet, and comparable results on the other two datasets.
-It demonstrates the effectiveness of our methods under various scenes.
+\paragraph{Results} We show the quantitative results in Table \ref{tab:benchmark}.
+For NeRF-Synthetic, we report the results on Ficus, HotDog and Mic in Table \ref{tab:benchmark}, as done in NPBG++ (\citeauthor{rakhimov2022npbg++}).
+Besides, we additionally conduct experiments on all eight scenes and show their PSNR in Table \ref{tab:psnr_nerf}, while the rest metrics are shown in the appendix (Table \ref{tab:ssim_nerf}, \ref{tab:lpips_nerf}).
+Our method outperforms prior arts with notable margins on each dataset, in terms of PSNR, SSIM and LPIPS.
+Compared to NeRF, our method achieves comparable results on three datasets.
+It demonstrates the effectiveness of our method under various scenes.
 Table \ref{tab:psnr_nerf} show the PSNR on each scene in NeRF-Synthetic.
 Please refer to the appendix for all metrics.
-From Table \ref{tab:psnr_nerf}, we could see our methods achieve better results than NPBG and NPBG++ on 6 scenes out of 8, except for Lego and Ship.
+We could see our method achieves better results than NPBG and NPBG++ on 6 scenes out of 8, except for Lego and Ship.
 We visualize the results on these two scenes and their noisy point clouds in the appendix.
 In Figure \ref{fig:result_vis}, we illustrate the zoom-in views of four scenes.
 From the Drums scenes, we could see that the reflection rendered by our method is more photo-realistic than NPBG and NPBG++.
 Similar results are observed in DTU-110.
 Besides, our method is able to produce elaborate details, such as the fine holes in the Mic scene, and the toes in DTU-118.
-More results are presented in the appendix and supplementary videos.
+More results are presented in the appendix.
 We argue the reason that NPBG and NPBG++ lose fine details is the spatial frequency collapse and neighbor point disturbance issues caused by the discrete neural descriptors.
 Figure \ref{fig:drum} compare our method against NeRF.
 As analyzed before, our method and NeRF both model the translucency by optimizing the color of first-intersected surface.
 Our method avoids blurry artifact by leveraging the explicit geometry provided by point clouds.
 Besides, from the Materials scene, we observe that our method produces better specular reflection effect.